thestarlab/thestarlab.github.io/papers.md

 Journals*</span> -->

 # In Peer-Reviewed Journals
-(* indicates corresponding authors and + indicates the graduate advisee authors)
+(* indicates corresponding authors and + indicates the graduate authors)

 -  Liu, Y.<sup>+</sup>, Delahunty, T., Zhao, N. and **Cao**, G. (2016):
    These lit areas are undeveloped: China's urban extents and urban